-NOTE: Using a blend of 40% antifreeze with 60% demineralized water will improve the cooling efficiency when boat is used in particularly hot weather and/or hot water condition.

-NOTICE A blend of 40% antifreeze with 60% demineralized water will improve the cooling efficiency.
-Using tap water instead of demineralized water, would contribute to make deposits in cooling system and to reduce antifreeze efficiency.
+NOTICE Using a blend of 40% antifreeze with 60% distilled water will improve the cooling efficiency when boat is used in particularly hot weather and/or hot water condition.
+Using tap water instead of distilled water, would contribute to make deposits in cooling system and to reduce antifreeze efficiency.
 This could lead to engine overheating.